-Campanile di Giotto Firenze (Giotto’s Bell Tower) is a tower near the cathedral of Florence, Santa Maria del Fiore, situated in Piazza del Duomo, Italy.
-It is one of the best examples of Gothic architecture and is located near other architectural masterpieces like Cattedrale di Santa Maria del Fiore and the Baptistery of St. John.
+Campanile di Giotto (Giotto’s Bell Tower) is the Tower-bell of the cathedral of Florence, Santa Maria del Fiore, situated in Piazza del Duomo.
+It is one of the best examples of Gothic architecture and is located near other architectural masterpieces like Cattedrale di Santa Maria del Fiore and the Battistero (Baptistery of St. John).

-The place was named after Giotto, the architect who designed the bell tower.
+The place was named this way because Giotto, the great painter, was also the architect who designed the bell tower.
 It is fabulous, enriched with delicately designed marble and sculptures decorated in a rich fashion.

 The first two floors were built by Andrea Pisano, after which its construction was continued by Francesco.
 The tower’s foundation was laid by Giotto.
 The upper part of the buildings consists of a beautiful terrace with a majestic view of the surrounding areas.
 The terrace can be reached by climbing 400 steps, while admiring the delicacy with which it has been designed.
 The buttresses, present at the corner of the pillars are polygonal in shape and rise to the top where they divide into horizontal frames.

 Polychrome marble has been used to coat the bell with each buttress linking to the other as you climb towards the top.
 It is an exemplary example of the Gothic art of that century and is a reminder of the medieval Italian design and architecture.